daniel-mizsak/macos-setup/README.md

 ## Overview

 Setting up and making sure that macOS is configured properly.\
-The most up-to-date setup defaults to using `nix-darwin` on macOS.
+The most up-to-date configuration defaults to using `nix-darwin` on macOS.

 ## Getting started